kithomak/pytsmp/README.rst

 found in the `UCR Matrix Profile Page <http://www.cs.ucr.edu/~eamonn/MatrixProfile.html>`_ by the paper authors.

-Currently, only MASS and STAMP (single-core, no GPU support) is implemented.
+Currently support MASS and the matrix profile algorithms STAMP, STOMP, SCRIMP++ (no multi-core or GPU support yet).
-I plan to implement other algorithms (STOMP, SCRIMP++), their parallelized version, as well as convenience functions such as motif finding and anomaly detection.
+I plan to implement their parallelized version as well as some convenience functions such as motif finding and anomaly detection.

 The original implementation (in R) of the paper authors from the UCR group can be found `here <https://github.com/franzbischoff/tsmp>`_.